thosgood/this-weeks-finds/markdown/151-200/week195.md

 a G2 manifold times R is an octonionic manifold.

 You may not like how the 8-dimensional case on the above list is different from the rest.
-Don\'t worry; people also study 8-dimensional spin manifolds that admit just a nonzero covariantly constant left-handed *or* right-handed spinor field.
+Don't worry; people also study 8-dimensional spin manifolds that admit just a nonzero covariantly constant left-handed *or* right-handed spinor field.
 The holonomy group of such a manifold must like in Spin(7), and such a manifold is called a Spin(7)